Eiriksmal/lawler-dot-io-template/content/2019/notes-from-the-goal.md

 Date: 2019-04-02 22:33
 Modified: 2019-04-04 21:04
 Category: Business
-Tags: books, management, notes, reference
+Tags: books, management, notes, reference, long-form
 Description: Eric's key takeaways from Eliyahu M. Goldratt's The Goal.
 Summary: The Goal is still one of my favorite business books.
 The theory of constraints manifests itself everywhere!
 These are notes I took during my second read through.
 Status: Published